repositive/frontend_exercise/README.md

 The goal of the exercise is for you to implement a solution using the information provided and matching the following criteria:
   - Write an UI that shows an activity feed clustered by day mirroring the provided design mockup.
+Some of the icons are not provided, you can use a solution like [font awesome](http://fontawesome.io/) instead.
   - Mock the hypothetical API requests and take into account that the requests may fail.
 Each of the requests hits a different service with an independent time response and uptime rate.
 You don't need to implement any backend code!
 Just mock the calls to it.
   - Thats it!